 Try to arrange the meeting for a date and time that suits most people.
-Arrange a convenient meeting place - local community centres and schools are ideal.
+Arrange a convenient meeting place such as a local community centres or school.
 Remember the venue must be easy to get to and cater for people with disabilities.